adam-ja/vim-config/README.md

 To align equals, simply place the cursor somewhere in the block of text you want to align and use the command:

     :Tabularize /=

+### VIM-LESS

+[VIM-LESS](https://github.com/groenewege/vim-less) is a syntax highlighter for LESS, also with indenting and autocompletion